gerwitz/hgc-v12/src/site/site/index.md

 ## Surveillance

-An external script is loaded from [Hypothesis](https://hypothes.is/) for highlighting and annotations.
-Check out their [privacy policy](https://web.hypothes.is/privacy/) for details.

 <span class="marginnote">![listener](rat-mic.png)</span>
 [Google Analytics](https://www.google.com/analytics/) is used for usage tracking and may drop a cookie on you.
 I've set my account to [not share tracking data][ua], but you have no way to validate that and I have no way to confirm that Google honors this setting.
 I hope to replace this with direct log analysis.